sdball/blammo/DESIGN.md

 An alternative approach would be to have a well known list of allowed log files the user must select.
 Or possibly to only allow selecting \*.log files.

+### Web Interface

+Currently the web interface does not get to create or even have access to the spawned Task that gathers log data.
+It would be an improvement to change the live view to have the task available.
+Then we could grey out the lines or put up a spinner while the work is happening in the background and populate the contents when the task is complete.
+Right now our live view simply waits for data which is fine enough when the results are fast but for slow results more user feedback would be nice.

 ## Performance

 Currently Blammo maintains stable memory usage, allows a high number of concurrent requests, and is performant up to reasonable line counts.